CanElverici/DataPrepCHELSA/README.md

 ## sets.py

-This script will create directories in a structure compatible with KUENM R package.
+This script will create G_variables directory in a structure compatible with KUENM R package.

 ### Before Usage

 1. Prepare all of your data (clip, convert, select), which is ready to use in Maxent.
-Put all of your G variables in a single directory.
+Put all of your G variables (as directories) in a single directory.
 2. Categorize variable sets.
 You can categorize them according to species needs or correlation thresholds.
 In this example they were categorized according to correlation thresholds and a .csv file was created.
 That file should be in the following format and named as sets.csv (You should not add the header.
 It is added for explanatory purposes):

 | set | var 1 | var 2 | var 3 |var 4 | var 5| var 6| var 7| var 8| var 9|var 10|var 11|var 12|